tbal999/bb/README.md

 Then run "./bb mod" to initialise all the folders.

 You'll then have an up and running pubnix bulletin board.
 Just make sure all other users have access to the application.
+Maybe place it in the binary folder.